Conversion Rate Optimisation: what is CRO? Discover its benefits

 CRO, BR, CTR, CPC, PPC, SERP, UX, SEO… What are we talking about?
 In the alphabet soup of Digital Marketing acronyms, today we got CRO on the spoon.
 The concept is easy: Conversion Rate Optimisation is the process of improving a website’s ability to convert visitors into customers or leads.
 CRO involves analysing user behaviour, identifying areas for improvement, and implementing changes to increase conversion rates.
 The goal of CRO is to maximise the Return On Investment (ROI) of Digital Marketing efforts and improve your business revenue.
 Sounds important, doesn’t it?
 Well, it is!

-Understanding customer behavior, essential for CRO
+Understanding customer behaviour, essential for CRO

 But where do we start with this optimisation?
 A good starting point for optimising conversion rates is to get to know your target audience on a deeper level.
 This means knowing their preferences, behaviours and motivations.
 By gaining a better understanding of their needs, you can create or redesign your website to be truly tailored to your customers and improve their user experience.